Casa Systems (NASDAQ:CASA) Trading 1.7% Higher

 Shares of Casa Systems, Inc. (NASDAQ:CASA – Get Rating) traded up 1.7% on Tuesday .
 The stock traded as high as $1.20 and last traded at $1.18.
 335,691 shares changed hands during mid-day trading, a decline of 8% from the average session volume of 365,417 shares.
 The stock had previously closed at $1.16.

-Separately, Barclays boosted their price target on Casa Systems from $2.50 to $3.00 and gave the stock an “equal weight” rating in a research note on Thursday, March 16th.
+Separately, Barclays lifted their target price on shares of Casa Systems from $2.50 to $3.00 and gave the company an “equal weight” rating in a research report on Thursday, March 16th.

-A number of institutional investors and hedge funds have recently bought and sold shares of CASA.
-Advisor Group Holdings Inc. raised its position in Casa Systems by 128.0% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 65,155 shares of the company’s stock valued at $295,000 after purchasing an additional 36,575 shares in the last quarter.
-Swiss National Bank raised its position in shares of Casa Systems by 9.9% in the 1st quarter.
-Swiss National Bank now owns 81,400 shares of the company’s stock worth $368,000 after acquiring an additional 7,300 shares in the last quarter.
-JPMorgan Chase & Co. increased its position in Casa Systems by 34.4% during the 1st quarter.
-JPMorgan Chase & Co. now owns 173,683 shares of the company’s stock valued at $785,000 after buying an additional 44,449 shares in the last quarter.
-Bank of New York Mellon Corp increased its position in Casa Systems by 4.5% during the 1st quarter.
-Bank of New York Mellon Corp now owns 180,636 shares of the company’s stock valued at $817,000 after buying an additional 7,811 shares in the last quarter.
-Finally, BlackRock Inc. increased its position in Casa Systems by 2.7% during the 1st quarter.
-BlackRock Inc. now owns 2,339,251 shares of the company’s stock valued at $10,575,000 after buying an additional 60,508 shares in the last quarter.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Advisor Group Holdings Inc. boosted its holdings in Casa Systems by 128.0% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 65,155 shares of the company’s stock valued at $295,000 after acquiring an additional 36,575 shares during the period.
+Swiss National Bank increased its position in shares of Casa Systems by 9.9% in the first quarter.
+Swiss National Bank now owns 81,400 shares of the company’s stock valued at $368,000 after acquiring an additional 7,300 shares during the period.
+JPMorgan Chase & Co. raised its stake in shares of Casa Systems by 34.4% during the first quarter.
+JPMorgan Chase & Co. now owns 173,683 shares of the company’s stock valued at $785,000 after acquiring an additional 44,449 shares during the last quarter.
+Bank of New York Mellon Corp boosted its holdings in shares of Casa Systems by 4.5% during the first quarter.
+Bank of New York Mellon Corp now owns 180,636 shares of the company’s stock worth $817,000 after purchasing an additional 7,811 shares during the period.
+Finally, BlackRock Inc. grew its stake in shares of Casa Systems by 2.7% in the first quarter.
+BlackRock Inc. now owns 2,339,251 shares of the company’s stock worth $10,575,000 after purchasing an additional 60,508 shares during the last quarter.
 63.03% of the stock is owned by institutional investors.

 About Casa Systems